rmccoy2k/rmccoy2k/README.md

 ### *I am a frontend and backend developer, with great organizational and prioritization abilities.*

-### *Interest: I am a family man that enjoy family gatherings.
+### *Interest: I am a family man that enjoys family gatherings.
 I also enjoy traveling, sports, meeting new people and cooking to showcase my skills...lol.* 🤣

 ## More about me:

 <img align="right" alt="GIF" src="https://www.google.com/url?sa=i&url=https%3A%2F%2Fexceltable.com%2Fen%2Ftemplates%2Fdashboard-analyzing-advertising-sales&psig=AOvVaw3yh5saYoQqZoN5R7oz0lbp&ust=1620762019096000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCMDBnZ3vv_ACFQAAAAAdAAAAABAK" width="500" height="320" />

-- 🔭 *I’ve previously worked at Expect More Restoration Services, LLC as a **SQL DEVELOPER/ DATA ANALYST**.*
+- 🔭 *I’m currently working at Expect More Restoration Services, LLC as a **SQL DEVELOPER/ DATA ANALYST**.*
 - 💪 *I'm a motivated leader with strong organizational and prioritization abilities; as well as, multitasking, good customer and personal service skills with great attention         to detail.*
 - 🤔 *I’m seeking a prosperous position with a company that would allow me a chance for advancements.*
 - 📫 *Please feel free to contact me via email @ rmccoy2k@hotmail.com; as well as, any of the other links that are listed below.*